pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Actions.rst

 Each converted model applies a single operation.
 To apply another one, you can convert the model again.
 For example to clip a Cylinder model with multiple planes, you can convert the cylinder to a Clipped model and edit the first plane with the Clip Tool.
-Then you can convert the Clipped model to another Clipped model and edit the second plane.
+Then you can convert the Clipped model again to create another Clipped model and edit the second plane.
 For consistency, this process works for all types of converted models, although it doesn't always make sense.
 (Beveling an already Beveled model probably results in something awful.)

 Creation Actions
 ................